scala-ide/docs/helium/features/logging.rst

 directory, where ``${workspace}`` is the directory provided when starting up Eclipse -- i.e., your Eclipse workspace.
 This file can grow up to 10MB, at which point it automatically rolls over.
 You can easily check the log's contents at any time by clicking on the link at the bottom of the ``Logging`` preferences page.

+By default, standard output and standard error are redirected to the log file.
+This makes it easy to gather all debugging output in one place.
+However, when debugging or working with other plugins you may want to keep stdout and stderr out of the logs, so make sure to uncheck the option.

 Should you so desire, you can also output all log messages directly to the terminal.
 Be aware that in order to do so you must start Eclipse from the command line.
 For example, you can start Eclipse from the command line with the